integeruser/keyword-spotting/README.md

 # keyword-spotting
 This repository contains a few unfinished python scripts for keywords detection on handwritten documents.
-See `utils.zip` on the Downloads page for more unfinished scripts.
+Check the Downloads page for more unfinished scripts and a test data set.

 ## Installation